 What happens if I miss the April 30 filing deadline?+

-If you have a balance owing and file late, you will be charged a late-filing penalty of 5% of the balance owing, plus 1% per additional month late (up to 12 months).
-If you are owed a refund, there is no penalty for filing late — but you should file to receive your refund and benefit entitlements.
-Interest also accrues on unpaid balances.
+If you have a balance owing and file late, the CRA generally charges a late-filing penalty of 5% of the balance owing, plus 1% of that balance for each full month your return is late, up to 12 months (so up to 17% for a first offence).
+If you are owed a refund, there is generally no late-filing penalty, but you should still file to receive your refund and to keep benefits like the CCB and GST/HST credit flowing.
+Interest also accrues on any unpaid balance.
+Penalties can be higher for repeat late filers.
+Verify current rates on canada.ca.

-Personalized settlement roadmap covering taxes, benefits, healthcare, and your immigration pathway — all in one document.
+Settlement reference covering taxes, benefits, healthcare, and your immigration pathway, all in one document.